So, why do we remember Jackie Kennedy?

 She’s conscious of her words being twisted, so she makes it clear that she’ll only let the journalist print words she approves.
 By the way, the journalist is extremely casual and it’s kind of annoying.
 No reporter in the world would have appeared to the real-life Jackie Kennedy like that, but I guess you can’t get everything perfect in a biopic.

-As the interview unfolds, the film cuts back to before and after JFK’s assassination, leading up to his funeral.
+Anyway, as the interview unfolds, the film cuts back to before and after JFK’s assassination, leading up to his funeral.
 Through flashbacks, we see how Jackie deals with the aftermath of her husband’s death, in a mix of imagined moments and documented events.

 It’s only a small part of her life, but it still makes for an interesting portrait.
 Constant close-ups of her face show her as grief-stricken, stunned and in total disbelief, in the days after President Kennedy is brutally assassinated.
 Her misery feels even worse with the eerie, but excellent background music.
 I barely ever talk about a film’s score in my reviews, but I have to mention it here.
 It’s an orchestral, creamy-like sound that makes the film so much more poignant, and even unnerving.

-You feel every inch of Jackie’s pain, but there’s clear strength under her vulnerability.
+We feel every inch of Jackie’s pain, but there’s clear strength under her vulnerability.
 There wasn’t a moment where I thought she was going to let the government walk all over her when it came to organising her husband’s funeral.
 She stands up to the state and demands the funeral she wants.

 Natalie Portman’s performance is exceptional.
 I always say that when an actor disappears into a character, they’ve hit the jackpot.
 Her impersonation is intelligent, so well-crafted and vocalised.
 Maybe her performance is more impressive than the film itself, but you won’t be able to take your eyes off her in any case.